 In accordance with MSU policy, all credit-bearing learning experiences must be registered with the Office of Study Abroad.
-Medical students participating in non-credit bearing medical missions have different requirements; please contact your medical school to complete the appropriate forms.
+Medical students participating in non-credit bearing medical service and learning have different requirements; please contact your medical school to complete the appropriate forms.

-MSU medical students participating in non-credit university-sponsored travel abroad must comply with university procedures for medical missions (http://www.isp.msu.edu/travel/medical.htm).
+MSU medical students participating in non-credit university-sponsored travel abroad must comply with university procedures for medical service and learning (http://www.isp.msu.edu/travel/medical.htm).

 If you are setting up your own credit-bearing international rotation/clerkship experience, please follow the directions below.
 If you are part of a group, note that the group leader must contact OSA to create a program before participants can apply in the manner described below.